larus-breeze/sw_tools/sensor_data_analyzer/README.md

 ### How to use on Windows
+- w64devkit recommended for compiling within Eclipse
-The MiniGW linker requires to link this lib  -lws2_32
+- The MiniGW linker requires to link this lib  -lws2_32
+- In system_configuration.h  set #define _WIN32 1

 ## Links
 Supported binary data formats are defined here: [Formats](../analysis/dataformats.py)